shobhakartiwari/iOS_Lead_Interview/README.md

 To summarize:
 - Yes, the app can receive push notifications while suspended.
 - No, the delegate method won’t execute unless the user interacts with the notification or the notification is configured for background updates.

+## 26. Apple push notifications Interview Questions ( i have created this supporting till iOS 13 , will update this shortly)
+- Download complete flow diagram along with interview questions from this link : https://github.com/shobhakartiwari/Push-Notifications-Interview-guide.git